Communication

 The first line of defence for a bear may be to bluff charge their rival – a full-tilt run, stopping short at the last minute.
 Just before charging, he may lay his ears back and lower his body closer to the ground, fixing his eyes on the object of his fear.
 Bluffs are generally used to send a clear message and intimidate an opponent!

 In an extremely rare circumstance, a bear may actually make physical contact.
 (Click here to learn more on what to do in the event of an attack).
-More often than not, bears just want to go about the business of everyday life.
+More often than not, bears just want to go about the business of everyday life, which primarily consists of finding food.

 Bears also communicate through play.
 Although bears may use offensive postures to communicate dominance, they also have peaceful, non-threatening exchanges.
 One of these interactions is play.
 A wrestling match between two bears contains many of the actions and postures seen in a potentially damaging fight, but the motivations and intensities are different.